alex-sandercock/Binx/docs/src/commands/threshold.md

   --alpha 0.05
 ```

-### Effective Number of Tests (M.eff)
+### Effective Number of Tests (M.eff) — Recommended

 Accounts for LD between markers using the method of Moskvina & Schmidt (2008).
 Requires genotype data to calculate marker correlations.
+This is the most accurate method as it adjusts for correlation between markers.

 ```bash
 binx threshold \